albertomorini/Byce/readme.md

 # Byce, a battery logger.

-Byce is my experimental thesis for my Bachelor's Degree at University of Udin.
+Byce is my experimental thesis for my Bachelor Degree at University of Udin.
 This project provide a platform to monitor the battery level of Androids devices connected to a network.